 Campgrounds and sites in the city and suburbs

-There are two only caravan parks/campgrounds that are within a comfortable travelling distance of the city and the main attractions that I would recommend.
-While there are other parks in Sydney, most are either run down, have little access to public transport or have multiple poor reviews.
+There are two only caravan parks/campgrounds that are within a comfortable travelling distance of the city and the major attractions that I would recommend.
+While there are other parks in Sydney, most are run down, have little access to public transport or have multiple poor reviews.

 Cockatoo Island – Sydney Harbour